 Did the Franchisor's Training Set You Up for Success?

 An advantage of investing in a franchise is that the franchisor provides you with support and training, which isn’t the case when you start a business from scratch.
-While there is no guarantee of success in franchising, the best way to ensure success is to follow the working system and training that is provided.
+While there is no guarantee of success in franchising, following the working system is key.
 If the training is helpful and leads to success, that franchise could be for you.

 Were There Any Pleasant Surprises in Opening This Franchise Business?